-International Institute for Applied Systems Analysis (IIASA, PRIMES09 scenario) serve to extrapolate TNO/MACC emissions to years after 2007.
-With its spatial resolution of about 8 km (0.125 × 0.0625°), the description of the time evolution of emissions and the comprehensive set of emitted species this dataset is one of the most detailed currently available emission inventories for Europe.
+$8 \text{ km} (0.125 \times 0.0625^{\circ})$, the description of the time evolution of emissions and the comprehensive set of emitted species this dataset is one of the most detailed currently available emission inventories for Europe.
 Preparation of all input datasets for COSMO-ART is done using INT2COSMO-ART (Appendix A).

-Our modeling domain (Fig. 1) covers the greater European region, with a horizontal resolution of 0.17° and a grid of 200 × 190 points.
-Vertically, the model is discretized into 40 terrain-following hybrid sigma levels, with the lowest level at 10 m and ranging up to approx. 24 000 m (20 hPa).
+Our modeling domain (Fig. 1) covers the greater European region, with a horizontal resolution of 0.17° and a grid of 200×190 points.
+Vertically, the model is discretized into 40 terrain-following hybrid sigma levels, with the lowest level at 10 m (layer thickness: 20 m) and ranging up to approx. 24 000 m (20 hPa).
 A Runge-Kutta time integration scheme is employed with time steps of 40 s.
 Tracers are advected horizontally via a semi-lagrangian method conserving mass over the total domain ("globally mass-conserving").
 The overall model configuration closely follows the current operational setup of COSMO-EU of the German Meteorological Service (DWD).

-Measurement data
+2.2 Measurement data

 Meteorological parameters have been taken from the operational surface synoptic observations (SYNOP) network, providing measurements for temperature, dew point temperature, wind speed and direction at or in the vicinity of most measurement points of chemical composition.
 In the EMEP programme a number of stations throughout Europe report quality-controlled, long-term measurements of gaseous precursor substances and aerosol variables.
-AIRBASE (European AIR quality dataBASE, http://airbase.eionet.europa.eu/) data provides measurements at a much larger number of stations, but with heterogeneous quality and mostly at rather polluted locations not representative for the model grid size of 0.17° (approx. 19 km at model domain center).
-While AIRBASE, in its recently published version 5, provides data up to the end of 2009, EMEP data was only available until 2008.
+AIRBASE (European AIR quality dataBASE, http://airbase.eionet.europa. eu/) provides measurements at a much larger number of stations, but with heterogeneous quality and mostly at rather polluted locations not representative for the model grid size of 0.17° (approx. 19 km at model domain center).
+While AIRBASE, in its recently published version 5, provides data up to the end of 2009, EMEP data were only available until 2008.
 As one of our simulation periods is in 2009, we settled on the following method to provide a homogeneous dataset of measurements for gas-phase species and aerosol mass for all periods: We retrieved data from AIRBASE, but restricted the stations used to those which also report to EMEP.
-As discrepancies between modelled and measured values might be reasoned by the type and location of a measurement station, we have additionally disaggregated the selected stations into categories based on the representativeness study done by Henne et al. (2010), which includes a more comprehensive analysis of the surroundings of each station.
+As discrepancies between modelled and measured values might be related to the type and location of a measurement station, we have additionally disaggregated the selected stations into categories based on the representativeness study done by Henne et al. (2010), which includes a more comprehensive analysis of the surroundings of each station.
 Therein, stations are classified regarding their pollution burden and usability in a model evaluation.
 We have used the "alternative classification" described in the Supplement S3 in Henne et al. (2010), which gives classes ranging from very clean stations ("rural/remote"), via stations with very variable pollution levels ("rural/coastal") and stations representative for a larger area ("rural"), up to stations with a strong influence of large urban areas in their vincinity ("suburban/urban").
 Most EMEP stations are found in the "rural" and "rural/coastal" classes, and are seen as the most representative when evaluating model results.